dready92/PHP-on-Couch/README.md

         require_once "couchClient.php";
         require_once "couchDocument.php";

+If you need to use replication features, also include the couchReplicator definition :

+        require_once "couchReplicator.php";

 3. Create a client object.
 You have to tell it the _Data source name_ (dsn) of your CouchDB server, as well as the name of the database you want to work on.
 The DSN is the URL of your CouchDB server, for example _http://localhost:5984_.

         $client = new couchClient($couchdb_server_dsn, $couchdb_database_name);